 English IV: Literature and Composition Honors

-This course is designed to continue to develop the effectiveness of writing through close reading and frequent practice at applying rhetorical strategies, analyzing information from source texts, and writing arguments.
+The Twelfth Grade Literature and Composition Honors course is designed to continue to develop the effectiveness of writing through close reading and frequent practice at applying rhetorical strategies, analyzing information from source texts, and writing arguments.
 The goal is to learn about the elements that define effective arguments and composition through the critical analysis and interpretation of complex texts.
 Becoming a critical reader of both fiction and nonfiction works from various authors and time periods are what help make this course unique.
 Learning about the elements that define effective argument and composition through the critical analysis and interpretation of complex texts are what challenge the student's basic understanding of literature.
 Understanding the interactions among a writer's purpose, audience, subject, and genre and how each of these contributes to effective writing will be the desired result by year's end.
-These aspects are all tied together in order to enhance the students writing skills and understand better each stage of the writing process.
+These aspects are all tied together in order to enhance the students’ writing skills and better understand each stage of the writing process.

 AP® Language & Composition